ilrWebServices/union/README.md

 ## Publishing a new Release

-This package is published to NPM.
+This package is published to Packagist.
 To create a new release:

 ```
-$ npm login                            # As a user with access to the @cornell_ilr NPM org
-$ npm version [patch | minor | major]
-$ git push origin --follow-tags
-$ npm publish
+# TBD
 ```

 ## Roadmap

-- Don't always include all skins in Pattern Lab and allow selection of skin.
 - Refactor colors.
 Define names in global but actual colors in skins.
 - Actually use libraries to build css rather than single union.css and union.js files.
 - In all cases, skin CSS should be loaded after component CSS.